Quest for nuclear quadrupole relaxation in HgCa$_{2}$Ba$_{2}$Cu$_{3}$O$_{8+\delta}$: Distribution of 1/

-For inhomogeneous relaxation process, stretched exponential functions can be introduced into the exact solutions~\cite{ItLSCO,DCJ,str}.
-The distribution averages on $W_M$ and $W_Q$ can proceed independently in Eq.~(\ref{MQ}).
-By the distribution average on $W_M$, the reduced form of Eq.~(\ref{MQ}) can be transformed into the stretched exponential functions as
+For an inhomogeneous relaxation process, stretched exponential functions can be introduced into the exact solution.
+The distribution averages on $W_M$ and $W_Q$ can be taken independently in Eq.~(\ref{MQ}), because they are represented by Laplace transformations for heavy-tailed distribution functions~\cite{ItLSCO,DCJ,str,JK}.
+From the distribution average on $W_M$, the reduced form of Eq.~(\ref{MQ}) can be transformed into the stretched exponential functions as

-where $p$(0), $W_M$, $W_Q$ and $\beta$ are the fitting parameters.
-The variable exponent $\beta$ characterizes the distribution function of the nuclear spin-lattice relaxation rates~\cite{ItLSCO,DCJ,str}.
-By the distribution average on $W_Q$, Eq.~(\ref{MQ}) can be transformed into
+where $p$(0), $W_M$, $W_Q$, and $\beta$ are the fitting parameters.
+The variable exponent $\beta$ characterizes a cut-off value of low relaxation rates in the distribution function and 1/$\beta$ characterizes the average of the relaxation time~\cite{DCJ}.
+From the distribution average on $W_Q$, Eq.~(\ref{sMQ}) can be transformed into

-where $p$(0), $W_M$, $W_Q$ and $\beta$ are the fitting parameters.
+where $p$(0), $W_M$, $W_Q$, $\beta$, and $\beta_Q$ are the fitting parameters.